HitaloM/PyKorone/wiki/docs/Privacy policy.md

 ### AI
 When AI features are activated, you automatically agree with the OpenAI's privacy policy - https://openai.com/enterprise-privacy/
-For some AI features, such as ChatBot feature, we would pass the context that could include cached chat's message history (typically less than 20 messages)
+For some AI features, such as ChatBot feature, we would pass the context that could include cached chat's message history (typically less than 41 messages, including bot's responses)

 ### Crashlytics